HainaLi/DecentralizedCA/README.md

 ## Welcome to our project on decentralized certificate authority

 Our  members are [Bargav Jayaraman](https://github.com/bargavjayaraman) and [Hannah Li](https://github.com/HainaLi/)
+## 3/30/2017

+## Motivation
+Currently, certificate authorities (CAs) store and sign certificates on one machine where the private key could easily be stolen.
+We propose a new model where multiple machines owned by a CA hold shares to the signing key and jointly signs its certificate so that the compromise of a single party does not enable an attacker to steal an all-powerful private key.

+This model could be later expanded to involve multiple separate CAs.
+In addition to reaping the benefits of decentralizing the storage of the private key, the division of power could also reduce mistakes commonly made in the certificate approval process.

+## Goal for the Semester
+Our goal for the next month is to implement certificate authority (CA) private key generation and certificate signing (via ECDSA) using the 2-party multi-party computation protocol described in [Yao's Garbled Circuit](http://dl.acm.org/citation.cfm?id=1382944)(Bargav, OblivC doesn't just use yao's garbled circuit, as I recall.).
+We assume that the two CAs each hold its own private key, and that they have agreed on a single certificate, public key, and set of elliptic curve parameters.
+The finished MPC implementation should output a signed certificate without revealling any information about the private keys.

+## Plan

+Our plan is to implement the private key generation and certificate signing using the [Obliv-C](https://oblivc.org/).
+Specifically, we will add an ECDSA library to the [Absentminded Crypto Kit](https://bitbucket.org/jackdoerner/absentminded-crypto-kit/overview) project, which already has big integer math and hash function features developed.

+(who wil be responsible for what?)
+1. Both CAs generate a private key and submits them to the MPC.
+2. The MPC will XOR the private keys to obtain a master private key that is used in ECDSA calculations.
+(Bargav, continue)

+### Prior ECDSA Implementations
+We have attempted to compile GCC libraries [libgcrypt](https://gnupg.org/software/libgcrypt/index.html), [libgmp](https://gmplib.org/), [openSSL](https://www.openssl.org/) directly with Obliv-C because they offered important big number arithmetic and crypto algorithmic functionalities.
+After running into compiler compatibility issues, we decided to write our ECDSA algorithm from scratch using important features from the [Absentminded Crypto Kit](https://bitbucket.org/jackdoerner/absentminded-crypto-kit/overview), as described above.

+We will use straightforward ECDSA and ECDH implementations such as [SimpleECDSA](https://github.com/sowbug/SimpleECDSA) and [curve25519](https://github.com/agl/curve25519-donna/) as references.

+## 3/15/2017

 ## Motivation
 Modern Internet users heavily rely on HTTPS to provide a trusted, secure channel to communicate sensitive information.
 Among the many points of failure possible in the SSL/TLS mechanism, we focus on weaknesses in the certificate generation process.